Trauma Therapy in Salt Lake City

-If you are looking for an experienced trauma therapist in Utah who understands that healing requires more than just talking, you are in the right place.
+If you are looking for an experienced trauma therapist in Salt Lake City, Utah who understands that healing requires more than just talking, you are in the right place.
 Together, we can help your nervous system remember what safety actually feels like.

 An integrative approach to trauma recovery

-Because every individual's story is unique, my Utah trauma therapy practice integrates multiple modalities to meet you exactly where you are:
+Because every individual's experience is unique, my trauma therapy practice in Salt Lake City integrates multiple modalities to meet you exactly where you are:

 1. Eye Movement Desensitization and Reprocessing (EMDR)